 We take Seattle’s rental laws very seriously and always keep up to date with changing ordinances.
 This list is current as of May 2022.
 Please also refer to the Renting in Seattle web site for more information.

 Rent is due on the 1st of each month.
 There is no grace period.
-On the 5th of the month there is a late charge of 20% of any unpaid balance.
+On the 5th of the month there is a late charge of 20% of any unpaid balance, as permitted by local law.
 We reset rents annually based on market conditions.
+There is an interest charge of 12% per year on any unpaid balances.
 We do not raise rents more than 10% annually, other than rents which were set unusually low during the COVID-19 pandemic.

-Most of our apartments are efficient studios designed for one person.
-If you are in a studio and want to have a roommate, we ask for an additional rental charge, generally $95.
+Most of our apartments are efficient homes designed for one person.
+If you are in an apartment and want to have a roommate, we ask for an additional rental charge, generally $95.
 All residents must be on the lease.
 If a roommate joins you after you move in, that roommate must apply like any other resident.
 We will not unreasonably withhold approval of a roommate once they apply.

 Our utility charge varies by building and currently ranges from $79 to $115.

-We aim to provide free wifi for all of our residents.
-We use a system called FastMesh.
-It is not yet available in all of our buildings, but we hope it will be by mid-2022.
-We offer a base tier for free and allow residents to upgrade to higher speeds for $25/month.
+We aim to provide free wifi for all of our residents as part of our Tenant Benefit Package.
+We offer a base tier for free and allow residents to upgrade to higher speeds for a charge that you pay directly to the provider.
 Most of our residents are happy with the free base tier which works well for video calling and streaming videos.
+Most of our buildings also give you the option to have your own private internet from Comcast or CenturyLink.
+Please ask your property manager for more information.

 We generally allow pets, but you must let us know so we can add it to your lease.
 If it’s not specified in your lease, you can’t bring a pet onto the property, not even for a visit.
 We don’t ask for a pet deposit, but we do charge pet rent.
 Pet rent is $24/month per cat and $44/month per dog.
 This is to cover the increased wear-and-tear that pets inevitably bring.